Chapter 13: Through a Rotten Slice

 Wedge chuckled heartily.
 He crossed over the walkway and waved the three Mobians over.
 “Follow me, we’re almost there,” he said.

 They traversed across catwalks and platforms while avoiding other Mutates, before finally reaching a ladder leading up to a large maintenance shaft.
 Wedge stopped beside the ladder.
 “The reactor’s up ahead,” he said.
 “Jessie’s just inside, finishin’ up with the explosives and stuff.
-Oh and Bark?” he turned to his leader and gazed at him solemnly.
+Oh, and Bark?” he turned to his leader and gazed at him solemnly.
 “Go easy on her, OK?”

-The bear didn’t respond, but Cream could see his eyebrows creasing as he ascended up to the shaft.
+The bear didn’t respond, but Cream could see his eyebrows creasing as he ascended to the shaft.

 The interior portion of the maintenance hatch branched off into two paths; one straight ahead and one to their left.
 They found Jessie sitting at the fork, sulking dejectedly, a set of packages laying beside her.
 “Hey,” she said, looking up to them.
 “I’m sorry you guys, The ID scan problem on the train was my fault.”
 Her eyes trailed over to Tails’.
 “I made your ID card special, Tails… that’s why it happened…” Breaking eye contact, she bowed her head and let out a deep sigh.
 “I put my heart out into making it, but I failed.”

 Bark strode up to her and gently laid a paw on her shoulder.
 “Jess, it’s OK,” he said to her, his eyes softening.
-“Don’t blame yourself over it.
+“Don’t blame yourself for it.
 The plan was to jump off anyway.
 We just had to do it earlier than scheduled.”
 He straightened himself up and smiled warmly at her.
 “Now, we have a job to do, so let’s get to it.”

 Jessie’s lips curled upwards slightly as she stood up and dusted herself off.
 She motioned for Bark’s satchel and began stuffing the bomb components inside.
 “I finished assembling it moments before your arrival.”
 She paused, looking at each of them.
 “It operates a bit differently than the one we used yesterday; the bomb for the pump chamber is actually the secondary bomb.
 You’ll have to install signal boosters like before – I’ve circled optimal locations on the map for both the Plant and Reactor levels.
 Once you get to the bottom, make sure you install the grey cable first, then press the yellow button on the bomb console.
 It’ll execute a program that will disable any anti-tamper devices.
 When it’s done, arm the bomb as normal.
 The screen will show that it’s searching for a connection, which will be established once you mount the router and primary bomb.
 If you follow the points on the map, the bombs should be armed and synched with no issues.”